s0nderlabs/pragma./docs/features/ai-chat.md

 ### Complex Requests
 ```
-Swap half my MON to USDC and send 10 USDC to alice.nad
+Swap half my MON to USDC and send 100 USDC to 0x...
 ```

 ```